4ndyZ/ipv6-overview.xyz/README.md

 ### Category limit

-To reduce load on the resolvers while developing you can limit execution to a specific category.
+To reduce load on the resolver while developing you can limit execution to a specific category.
 For example `-category-limit Shopping` would only check the websites stored in the `Shopping` category.

 ## Updating third party sources